 Nassau, New Providence Island, Bahamas

-Today, the main commerce in Nassau is tourism, with Atlantis on Paradise Island anchoring the resort business numbering the most tourists staying overnight of any resort in Nassau.
+Today, the main commerce in Nassau is tourism, with Atlantis on Paradise Island anchoring the resort business by numbering the most tourists staying overnight of any resort in Nassau.
 The main harbor, Nassau Harbor, is a large busy harbor protected by Paradise Island.
 It was this large and protected harbor that originally attracted pirates to Nassau.
-Today there are a number of marinas available including the marina at Atlantis Resort and Albany Marina which are two marinas where charter yachts are often docked.
+Today there are a number of marinas available for charter yachts including the marina at Atlantis Resort and Albany Marina which are two marinas where charter yachts are often docked.
 Nassau Harbor is also a cruise ship harbor with the Nassau cruise port terminal located on Prince George Wharf servicing many cruise ships from major cruise lines.

 There are a number of beaches around the coastline of New Providence Island with the more well-known and busy beaches being Junkaroo, Cable and Cabbage Beach.
 On the north side of the island is Jaws beach, while more remote, virtually deserted white sand beaches are on the southwestern end of the island.

 Paradise Island is home to many resorts and casinos, shopping, restaurants, bars and the Bahamas Craft Center, featuring Bahamian handicrafts, conch shell jewelry, Junkanoo art, wooden carvings, clothing, straw work, souvenirs, and more.
-With the Casinos, nightlife on Paradise Island is busy with action at nightclubs, lounges, bars and places to dance.
+With the Casinos, besides gambling, nightlife on Paradise Island is busy with action at nightclubs, lounges, bars and places to dance.

 What to See and Do in Nassau, New Providence Island, Bahamas